electric-sql/pglite/multi-session-worker-multi-memory-design.md

 4. Harden serializable and brokered third-party filesystem adapters beyond direct NODEFS.
 5. Explore browser multi-session only as a distinct product project, including COOP/COEP, OPFS brokering, and Safari capability tracking.

+#### Phase 8 scoped-memory and dynamic-module result

+The first three deferred projects completed on 14 July 2026.
+Memory 2 now has root, session, transaction, subtransaction, query, and parallel-context ownership, including inherited DSA placement and failure cleanup.
+Real parallel queries use root-scoped storage without increasing the cluster-global memory high-water mark.
+Hierarchy, query/transaction cleanup, generation safety, parallel-worker failure, and clean-shutdown diagnostics pass with dedicated scoped memories.

+Compact binding is implemented as an explicit experimental mode, but dedicated scoped memory remains the default.
+Compact binding removes exactly 128 KiB of idle allocation per root, yet the equal mixed workload used 55,050,240 bytes versus 48,824,320 bytes with dedicated backing, an increase of 6,225,920 bytes.
+Repeated RSS/VSZ samples did not establish a stable physical-memory advantage.
+The compact path remains useful for constrained experiments, but these results do not justify trading away the stronger isolation and reclamation boundary.

+Dynamic side modules now have a deterministic, image-owned transform and audit pipeline.
+The pinned Emscripten loader requires one compatible `pglite.multi-memory.abi` section and exact private/global/scoped imports before instantiation.
+A live C extension proves backend-private data and relocations, cluster-global pointer dereferences, tag-3 query allocations, and reclamation across independent sessions; classic and ABI-tampered modules are rejected.
+The transform preserves `dylink.0`, produces byte-identical repeat builds, and audits shared import types and aperture maximums after optimization.
+The full gate also passes native libpq cancellation/COPY/backpressure and the selected `test_setup int8 create_table create_index select` upstream regression corpus.
+Serializable and brokered third-party filesystem hardening remains the active Phase 8 item; browser work remains intentionally out of scope for this Node-only plan.

 ## 26. Test plan

 ### 26.1 Feature and loader tests